 STEP 2: Next, you want to add food coloring to your pots!
 You can even throw in some coloring mixing skills here if you have the standard red, yellow, blue, and green liquid food coloring bottles.
 Alternatively, you can color 6 containers of vinegar that the kids can slowly pour into each pot of baking soda (after step 3 is complete).

 STEP 3: Once the food coloring is added or if you have decided to use separate containers for colored vinegar, go ahead and scoop in baking soda.

 Step 4: Time to observe what happens when you add the vinegar to the pots.
 Mix up a rainbow of fizzy fun with a simple combination of baking soda and vinegar.

-ST PATRICK’S DAY FIZZY POTS IN THE CLASSROOM
+ST PATRICK’S DAY RAINBOW POTS IN THE CLASSROOM

 For the best eruptions, the ones that make the kids squeal, you want to add a good amount of vinegar at one time.
 Pouring from a small cup or a full meat baster works best!
 A small eye dropper will not be as dramatic.